 Register of Interests

 Nottingham and Nottinghamshire CCG maintains a Register of Interests for all employees, appointees and individuals working within the CCG on a temporary basis.
-Please click here to view the register as at quarter two 2020/21.
+Please click here to view the register as at quarter three 2020/21.
 Previous versions of the register are available on request by emailing firstname.lastname@example.org.

 Register of Gifts, Hospitality and Sponsorship

 Nottingham and Nottinghamshire CCG maintains a Register of Gifts, Hospitality and Sponsorship offered to all staff and Governing Body members.
-Please click here to view the register as at quarter two 2020/21.
+Please click here to view the register as at quarter three 2020/21.
 Previous versions of the register are available on request by emailing email@example.com.

 Nottingham and Nottinghamshire CCG has a responsibility to ensure that it has a consistent, transparent and effective approach to the procurement, commissioning and contract management of goods, services and works to meet the needs of its population

 When undertaking procurement activities the CCG is required to comply with legal requirements, its established governance structure and professional and ethical standards in order to achieve efficient and productive procurement processes.